 China Ancient Trip, Day 6: Xi'an

-The local time was no difference with Malaysia time, in fact the prayer time was about 30 minutes early.
-Fang picked us earlier that day as we were ready by 8am.
-For the early stop, we headed to the Big Wild Goose Pagoda, a Buddhist Pagoda built during the Tang Dynasty.
+The local time was no different from Malaysia time; in fact, the prayer time was about 30 minutes early.
+Fang picked us up earlier that day, as we were ready by 8am.
+For the early stop, we headed to the Big Wild Goose Pagoda, a Buddhist pagoda built during the Tang Dynasty.

 It was a big complex.
-To the north is the famous North Square, the Tang Ci’en Temple Site Park and the East Garden, also lies the West Garden; and to the south the South Square.
+To the north are the famous North Square, the Tang Ci’en Temple Site Park and the East Garden; also, the West Garden; and to the south, the South Square.
 We came from the main north gate of the Daci’en Temple.
-A group of pink lady was having a praying ceremony in front of the temple and that area was shrouded with smoke of the burning incense.
+A group of pink ladies was having a praying ceremony in front of the temple and that area was shrouded with the smoke of the burning incense.

 Adult ticket was RMB50